FluffyDiscord/roadrunner-symfony-bundle/README.md

 - It is no longer needed and might potentially bring issues to you like memory leaks.
 - Do not use/create local class/array caches in your services.
 Try to make them stateless or if they cannot be, add [ResetInterface](https://github.com/symfony/contracts/blob/main/Service/ResetInterface.php) to clean up before each request.
 - Symfony forms might leak data across requests due to local caching it uses.
-Make sure your form `defaultOptions` are stateless.
+Make sure your form `defaultOptions` are static/immutable.
-Do not store anything sensitive/important as it will be leaked in the following requests.
+Do not store anything dynamic as it will be cached and used in the following requests.
+Setting dynamic config values when creating the form type, eg. in controller, is fine.
-- Simplify your `User` session serialization by taking advantage of `EquatableInterface` and custom de/serialization logic.
+- Simplify your `User` session serialization by taking advantage of `EquatableInterface` and a custom de/serialization logic.
 This will prevent errors because of detached Doctrine entities and, as a side bonus, will speed up loading user from sessions.
 ```php
 <?php